 - Integration of AI: As networks become more intricate, AI-powered management tools are increasingly essential.
 Artificial intelligence is being leveraged to monitor network performance, detect anomalies, anticipate failures, and automate responses without human intervention.
 This proactive, data-driven approach to network management not only improves uptime and reliability but also frees IT teams to concentrate on strategic projects rather than routine maintenance.
 AI’s growing role reflects a broader shift toward predictive, self-healing infrastructure in digitally advanced organizations.

-These trends reflect a growing industry-wide movement toward automation, intelligent management, and scalable architectures that can efficiently support digital business models.
-For additional insights into how digital transformation is shaping modern business strategy, readers can explore this McKinsey Digital overview of the transformation’s impact on competitive advantage and operational resilience.
+These trends highlight an industry-wide shift toward automation, intelligent management, and scalable architectures that support modern digital business models.
+For deeper insight into how digital transformation drives competitive advantage and operational resilience, readers can explore this McKinsey Digital overview.

 Challenges in Modern Network Management